SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-19-how-to-discover-paxlovid.md

    (concentration at which half the effect was achieved) calculated.
 They looked at this dose response in Omicron and other variants, getting around 16nM vs 38nM in original strain, i.e., _better_ response in Omicron.
-Again they claim to have submitted to _bioR&chi;v_, but this being a press release they couldn't be bothered to give a proper citation.
+Again they claim to have submitted to _bioR&chi;iv_, but this being a press release they couldn't be bothered to give a proper citation.
 Spelunking on my part was less successful, but this appears to be a related result by Bojkova, _et al._ <sup id="fn5a">[[5]](#fn5)</sup>
 <img src="{{ site.baseurl }}/images/2022-01-19-how-to-discover-paxlovid-biorxiv-3.jpg" width="400" height="196" alt="Vangeel, et al.: Activity vs infection of remdesivir, molnupiravir, and nirmatrelvir vs SARS-CoV2 variants" title="Vangeel, et al.: Activity vs infection of remdesivir, molnupiravir, and nirmatrelvir vs SARS-CoV2 variants" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">